International Flight No. 111

 Columbia also carried a large number of small scientific experiments, including 13 Getaway Special (GAS) canisters devoted to investigations involving the effect of microgravity on materials processing, seed germination, chemical reactions, egg hatching, astronomy, atmospheric physics, and an experiment designed by Ellery Kurtz and Howard Wishnow of Vertical Horizons to determine the effects of the space environment on fine arts materials and original oil paintings.

-The objective of the IR-IE were to acquire radiometric pictures/information of selected terrestrial and celestial targets.
+The objectives of the IR-IE were to acquire radiometric pictures/information of selected terrestrial and celestial targets.
 Contributed by RCA Communications and operated by Robert Cenker, the IR camera provided a ground field of view of approximately 27 by 21 n. mi.
 (50 by 38.8 km) at an orbital altitude of 160 n. mi.
 (296.3 km).
 A partial list of targets included the Aurora, volcanoes, zodiacal light, the moon, and the cities of Honolulu, Houston, Galveston, Miami and San Juan.

-Operating in the 2.5 to 3.0 and 3.5 to 4.2 micron bands, the instrument generated a television signal that was compatible with the existing CCTV video system onboard.
+Operating in the 2.5 to 3.0 and 3.5 to 4.2-micron bands, the instrument generated a television signal that was compatible with the existing CCTV video system onboard.

 The IR-IE was mounted on a standard pan/tilt unit in the C position of the payload bay (aft, starboard).
-Datacollection were made on Flight Days 2 and 4 for approximately one hour each with a crew member stationed at the aft flight deck to operate the camera controls.
+Data collection were made on Flight Days 2 and 4 for approximately one hour each with a crew member stationed at the aft flight deck to operate the camera controls.
 All data were recorded on the video tape recorder.